awsdocs/aws-lambda-developer-guide/doc_source/with-on-demand-custom-android.md

-# Invoking Lambda Functions with the AWS Mobile SDK for Android<a name="with-on-demand-custom-android"></a>
+# Invoking Lambda functions with the AWS Mobile SDK for Android<a name="with-on-demand-custom-android"></a>

 You can call a Lambda function from a mobile application\.
 Put business logic in functions to separate its development lifecycle from that of front\-end clients, making mobile applications less complex to develop and maintain\.
 With the Mobile SDK for Android, you [use Amazon Cognito to authenticate users and authorize requests](with-android-example.md)\.